ViewComponent/view_component/README.md

       create  app/components/example_component.html.erb
 ```

-`ViewComponent` includes template generators for the `erb`, `haml`, and `slim` template engines and will use the template engine specified in your Rails configuration (`config.generators.template_engine`) by default.
+`ViewComponent` includes template generators for the `erb`, `haml`, and `slim` template engines and will use the template engine specified in the Rails configuration (`config.generators.template_engine`) by default.

-You can also pass the template engine as an option to the generator:
+The template engine can also be passed as an option to the generator:

 ```bash
 bin/rails generate component Example title content --template-engine slim